keithalewis/math/um1.md

 value, or mark-to-market, of the strategy and the amounts showing up in the trading account.

-This note does not solve the crucial problem of when and how much to trade.
+This note does not solve the fundamental problem of when and how much to trade.
 It only provides an elementary and mathematically rigorous framework to put your nose in the most important unsolved problem in Mathematical Finance.

-## Simple Unified Model
+## Basic Unified Model

-The Simple Unified Model is an extension of Stephen Ross's [@Ros1978] "A Simple Approach to the Valuation of Risky Streams".
+The Basic Unified Model is an extension of Stephen Ross's [@Ros1978] "A Simple Approach to the Valuation of Risky Streams".
 According to Ross

 > _If there are no arbitrage opportunities in the capital markets, then